Brian Knox, Ph.D.

 Office Number: MBEB 3117

-Dr. Brian D. Knox joined Boise State University in 2017 as an Assistant Professor of Accountancy.
+Dr. Brian D. Knox joined Boise State University in 2017 as an assistant professor of accountancy.
+In 2023 he received tenure and a promotion to associate professor.
 He has a Ph.D. in Accounting from the University of Pittsburgh and is a CPA (Arizona).
 His accounting-related work experience includes work at a state government agency (reviewing cost-plus contracts) and work at a Fortune 500 company (serving as lead or support cost accountant for several departments).
 Dr. Knox’s research interests are mainly in managerial accounting, including strategic performance measurement systems (such as balanced scorecards and strategy maps), incentives, sunk costs and commitment, costing systems, corporate social responsibility, machine learning in accounting, and the crossover between managerial accounting and neuroscience.

 Ph.D. in Accounting, University of Pittsburgh.
 2017